Boereck/casematch/README.md

 Case Matcher
 ============
 This is a Java 8 library providing a fluent API to define case matching in an object oriented and functional way.
 This library is no replacement for traditional switch case statements in Java, but allows a richer definition of cases on primitive and object reference values.
 This allows more readable code than if-then-else cascades, but comes with a cost of runtime and memory overhead.
-The library will not provide a matching that is as powerful and compact as pattern matching known from functional languages (or languages with more functional aspects) such as Scala.
+The library will *not* provide a matching that is as powerful and compact as pattern matching known from functional languages (or languages with more functional aspects) such as Scala.
+Especially object decomposition is missing and may never be provided.
 Never the less the goal is to find readable representations of common cases in Java development.

+The following examples give an overview over the eager matching capabilities.
+Lazy matchers and other features are currently in design stages and can be found in the "experimental" sub-project.

 // TODO Javadoc Link